avine/angular-cookbook/README.md

 ### create/wiki.js

-Use the `create/wiki.js` script to generate an HTML page `dist/index.html`.
+Use the `create/wiki.js` script to generate an HTML page in `dist/index.html`.

 This page aggregates the `README.md` content of each recipe into a single place.